 Instead of juicing, it’s better to eat your fruit in its natural state

 When you juice, the fiber is removed and what’s left is mostly sugar.
 It’s healthier to eat your fruit whole.
 The fiber that comes from fruit will keep you regular, which is important as you age.
-Also, a dentist friend of mine told me it’s important to chew your food rather than drink it for better digestion.
+A dentist friend of mine told me it’s important to chew your food rather than drink it for better digestion.

 Read about why you may want to rethink juicing here.